16 Billion Stolen Login for Apple, Google, Facebook and More: Critical Steps to Stay Safe

 The Real Risks to Everyone

-1. Account Takeover: Cybercriminals can seize control of social media, banking, or work accounts, locking you out and damaging your reputation.
+Account Takeover: Cybercriminals can seize control of social media, banking, or work accounts.
+This can lock you out and damage your reputation.

-3. Phishing Surges: Expect targeted emails and texts impersonating trusted brands or contacts, exploiting breached information to deceive you.
+Phishing Surges: Expect targeted emails and texts impersonating trusted brands or contacts.
+They exploit breached information to deceive you.

 Infostealer Malware: The Silent Thief

-Infostealers discreetly gather login details stored in browsers and apps, transmitting them to hackers without your knowledge.
+Infostealers discreetly gather login details stored in browsers and apps.
+They transmit this information to hackers without your knowledge.
 New logs are exposed online regularly, indicating that the threat is increasing rather than diminishing.

 Is This Old or New Data?